marcthird128/terminal-renderer/README.md

 # Terminal Renderer

-`terminal-renderer` is a 3D renderer that outputs to an ordinary terminal.
+`terminal-renderer` is an image renderer that outputs to an ordinary terminal.
 It uses ANSI escape codes to color the characters.

 # Resolution